gaborfarkas0211/video-upload/README.md

 - Run command: `php yii video/convert`

 > It will try to convert all videos in `under process` status.
 > If the convert fail, the number of attempts will increase.
-After 3 attempts (that you cant change like quality) the status will be `unsuccessful convert`.
+After 3 attempts (that you can change like quality) the status will be `unsuccessful convert`.

 You can configure it with crontab for automation.
 If the process is still running, that cycle is skipped.